 Fur or no fur?

-We realize that after talking with many outdoorsy women that faux-fur is a very personal topic.
-Some women love the looks, while others think its atrocious.
-Take some time to figure out what your tastes are because this could limit your decisions, or expand the possibilities in winter boot selection.
+Who knew that faux-fur is such a controversial topic?
+Some women love the look, while others say it's a dealbreaker.
+Consider what your tastes are because this could narrow your options, or expand the possibilities, in winter boot selection.
 In addition to personal preference, there are some basic pros and cons for faux-fur boots.
-First, a faux fur collar provides a great seal at the top of the boot that keeps heat in, and pesky debris out.